Most interesting landmarks of Kenya

 - Kenyatta International Conference Centre – Nairobi.
 This landmark building was constructed in 1966 – 1973.
 Hotel is 105 m tall, has 30 floors.

-Described wonders of Kenya
+Described landmarks of Kenya

 Kenya has very diverse natural and cultural heritage with some truly unique monuments.
 Among the highlights of the country should be mentioned: